Chè Chuối Recipe

 Small Tapioca Pearls

-Here’s the recipe for making the Vietnamese banana, coconut, and tapioca sweet soup that you’ve been waiting for.
+Here are 3 steps for making the Vietnamese banana, coconut, and tapioca sweet soup you’ve been waiting for.
 Let’s start cooking!

 Step 1: Prepare The Ingredients